 There were some gaps in the Bridger Range listing and Ross Peak was one of them (as pointed out by Tie-Dye Mike on his Bridger Range page).
 Hopefully this page will suffice in describing the craggy beast that holds together the middle of the Bridger Range.
 Please sign the climber's log, add route descriptions, and make additions and suggestions.
+A special thanks goes out to Bridger Outdoor Gear for use of some of their high quality NavAid aerial photography contained below.

 Ross peak is the fourth highest peak in the Bridger Range (highest point: Sacagawea Peak 9665 ft/2945 m).
 It is located next to the unique Ross Pass which gives the craggy peak a bit of prominence when viewed from the East and West.
 Of the ten peaks in the Bridger Range, Ross Peak is the fifth from the South.
 One will find Ross Peak's summit on the Saddle Peak USGS 7.5 min. quad. map.